Subscribe

 2. Design an Accent Border

 You could have an installer place decorative flooring borders to split up rooms.
 Homeowners might design a thin border with accent tiles or wood between doorways.
-This type of flooring transition may consist of the same materials as the floors, or the accent border could be different, depending on how noticeable you’d like it to be.
+This type of flooring transition may consist of the same materials as the floors, or the accent border could differ depending on how noticeable you’d like it to be.

 3. Make a Buffer Zone